-CAPE FEAR?
+CAPE Fear?

 The good

 The Shiller PE, as the CAPE ratio is often affectionately called after its creator, is the price-earnings ratio based on the earnings of the last 10 years (cyclically adjusted).
-The idea behind the 10-year period is that recessions and/or accounting 'tricks' don't nullify the usefulness of this valuation measure, as can be the case with more traditional valuation measure like the standard PE ratio.
+The idea behind the 10-year period is that recessions and/or accounting 'tricks' don't nullify the usefulness of this valuation measure, as can be the case with more traditional valuation measure like the standard P/E ratio.

 What makes the CAPE ratio attractive is that it helps forecast long-term equity market returns.
 This is shown in the graph below.
 For every calendar month since 1947, I have linked the CAPE ratio, as published by Shiller, with the average annual real return on the S&P 500 Index (NYSEARCA:SPY) in the 10 years thereafter.
 Then, the calendar months are ranked according to their CAPE ratio and split into five quintiles.
 The first quintile represents the 20% of all months with the lowest CAPE ratios and their subsequent return, while the fifth quintile holds the return data of the 20% most expensive months.

 The graph reveals that a higher valuation is accompanied by lower future return.
 In the ten years after the calendar months with the lowest CAPE ratios the real return on the S&P 500 Index averaged a healthy 6.7%.
 However, ten years after the months with the highest CAPE levels, you hardly would have made any return at all.
 Corrected for inflation, just 0.2% return remained.

 The graph also shows that the more extreme the Shiller PE gets, the more extreme the subsequent return.
 In the few instances that the CAPE fell below 7, you realized, on average, almost 10% real return per year.
 But in months the CAPE topped 40, you lost, again on average, more than 5% per year!

 The usefulness of the CAPE ratio concerning forecasting returns is not limited to the US.
 Norbert Keimling from Star Capital calculated the CAPE ratios for all countries included in the MSCI World Index, with historical data going back at least thirty years.
 The scatter plot that results (shown below) confirms the relationship: higher valuation implies lower future return.